There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 Besides an appetizer, these Chinese scallion pancakes are also a perfect snack!
 Let’s see this video:

 No Chinese recipe can be easier than this egg drop soup.
-In its simplest form, this soup only contains beaten egg mixture stirred in a chicken broth and is garnished with some chopped scallions.
+In its simplest form, this yummy Chinese soup delight only contains beaten egg mixture stirred in a chicken broth and is garnished with some chopped scallions.
 Some say this is the most suitable soup when you are under the weather.

 Every region in China has its distinct version of this soup.
 Some add shrimps, while others ask for corn and tofu.
 Even American Chinese restaurants have their own creativity by putting some cornstarch to thicken the soup.